kinecosystem/kin-app-server/README.md

 ![](https://travis-ci.org/kinecosystem/kin-app-server.svg?branch=master)

-Note: this is still very much only an MVP.

 An internal service for the Kin App aimed at:
     - storing user data (userid, push-token, device-id etc)
     - offering spend and earn opportunities for clients